Wasim-Danyal/SFIA3-Project/README.md

 ### Technologies

 ##### Docker
 Docker and Docker compose was used to build images the services and push to the DockerHub repository.
-Docker swarm was not used to deploy the application only to build the images.
+Docker swarm was not used to deploy the application.
 ##### Terraform
 Terraform is an infrastructure as code software.
 This was used to provision the network environment which was used to host the application.
 ##### Jenkins